Jan. 6 panel pressures Garland to charge higher-ups - NewsBreak

 Jan.
 6 panel pressures Garland to charge higher-ups

-WASHINGTON — (AP) — Lawmakers investigating the Jan.
-6 attack on the Capitol are increasingly going public with critical statements, court filings and more to deliver a blunt message to Attorney General Merrick Garland and the Department of Justice.
+Lawmakers investigating the Jan.
+6 attack on the Capitol are increasingly going public with critical statements, court filings and more to deliver a blunt message to Attorney General Merrick Garland and the Department of Justice .

 President Donald Trump and his allies likely committed crimes, they say.
 And it’s up to you to do something about it.